 So, I think it is necessary at this point to talk about my experience so you could rethink your decision about whether to get yourself a menstrual cup or not.
 Or, if it gets stuck, how to deal with the issue.

 I’m not mentioning the brand I used, as all types of menstrual cups have the same mechanism.

-Before we move into my experience I’d like to share what I read about menstrual cups and what exactly they are!
+Before moving into my experience, I’d like to share what I read about menstrual cups and what they are exactly!